HeapsIO/heaps-doc/Hello-World.md

 ## Compile-and-Run

-If you want to make sure that compilation is done every time you press `F5`, you can edit your `.vscode/launch.json` file by adding a `preLanchTask` such as the following example:
+If you want to make sure that compilation is done every time you press `F5`, you can edit your `.vscode/launch.json` file by adding a `preLaunchTask` such as the following example:

 ```json
 {